 John P. Gohring

 John launched Cosecha Partners in response to the belief that smallholder farmers in Nicaragua can be successful and critical participants in the global natural foods industry.
-Based in Managua, Nicaragua, he leads the company’s day-to-day operations and is responsible for Cosecha Partners’ local grower initiatives, training and capacity building programs, and supply chain management.
+Based in Managua, Nicaragua, John advises on local grower initiatives, training and capacity building programs, and supply chain management.

 John has spent his career working at the nexus of agriculture, trade, and international development.
 His work in these fields over the last decade has taken him to over 20 countries in Latin America and Africa on behalf of government organizations, NGOs, and Fortune 500 companies as a technical consultant, market development advisor, and team leader.
 During his time working in traditional development assistance, he witnessed firsthand how these programs often failed to achieve their intended impact, and came to realize that inclusive business models were a far more powerful tool for encouraging economic development.
 He is an advocate for a more transparent, sustainable global food systems and for direct trade models that foster greater value addition at origin.